clarerobb/stock-analysis/README.md

 ### Advantages and Disadvantages to Refactoring Stock Analysis Code in VBA

 The refactored code for the green stock analysis decreased the run time from .5644 seconds to .2109 second.
-While the dataset only contained two sheets with 3,112 lines in each, this code would work better for analyzing the entire stock market as the client intended.
+While the dataset only contained two sheets with 3,112 lines in each, this code would work better for analyzing the entire stock market as the client intends to do in the future.